luiswirth/bsc-thesis/src/matter.typ

 This is usually the job of a basic linear algebra library such as Eigen in `C++` and nalgebra in Rust.\
-Since we want to implement FEEC, which uses exterior calculus, it is crucial, that we are able to represent multi-forms in our programs.
+Since we want to implement FEEC, which uses exterior calculus, it is crucial, that we are able to represent multiforms in our program.
-For this there aren't any established libraries, so we do this ourselves and develop a small module.
+For this there aren't any established libraries.
+So we do this ourselves and develop a small module.

 == Exterior Algebra of Multiforms